Uncrystallised funds pension lump sums (UFPLS)

 Pension flexibility brings temptation.
 There's a danger that some pension savers will use UFPLS to draw all their pension savings at the first opportunity.
 This could see them hit with a large income tax bill - much larger than the bill for only taking what they need, when they need it.

-Taking pension benefits in stages, over a longer period of time, can result in the individual paying significantly less in tax.
+Taking pension benefits in stages, over a longer period, can result in the individual paying significantly less in tax.

 Emergency tax code